wyzzarz/SwiftISY/README.md

 import SwiftISY

 // create a request
-let request = SwiftISYRequest(host: SwiftISYHost(host: "your host", user: "your username", password: "your password"))
+let request = SwiftISYRequest(SwiftISYHost(host: "your host", user: "your username", password: "your password"))

 // get all nodes for this host request.nodes { (results) in